EndPointCorp/end-point-blog/2013/08/05/little-spree-big-performance-problems.html.md

 end
 ```

-I received a timeout either in the "sold" or the "backorder" loop, but there wasn't a time when I didn't receive a timeout!
+I received a timeout either in the “sold” or the “backorder” loop, but there wasn’t a time when I didn’t receive a timeout!

-## Solution
+### Solution

 ```ruby
 def self.create_units(order, variant, sold, back_order)